 Goodwill is reviewed for impairment at least annually in accordance with ASU 2011-08, Testing Goodwill for Impairment.
 ASU 2011-08 provides an entity the option to perform a qualitative assessment to determine whether it is more likely than-not that the fair value of a reporting unit is less than its carrying amount prior to performing the two-step goodwill impairment test.
 If this is the case, the two-step goodwill impairment test is required.
-If it is more likely than-not that the fair value of a reporting is greater than its carrying amount, the two-step goodwill impairment test is not required.
+If it is more likely than-not that the fair value of a reporting unit is greater than its carrying amount, the two-step goodwill impairment test is not required.

 If the two-step goodwill impairment test is required, first, the fair value of the reporting unit is compared with its carrying amount (including goodwill).
 If the fair value of the reporting unit is less than its carrying amount, an indication of goodwill impairment exists for the reporting unit and the entity must perform step two of the impairment test (measurement).
 Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the implied fair value of that goodwill.
 The implied fair value of goodwill is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation and the residual fair value after this allocation is the implied fair value of the reporting unit goodwill.
 If the fair value of the reporting unit exceeds its carrying amount, step two does not need to be performed.
-During the year ended December 31, 2016, no impairments were found and therefore no impairment losses were recorded.
+During the year ended December 31, 2017, no impairments were found and therefore no impairment losses were recorded.

-Intangible assets that are not considered to have an indefinite useful life are amortized over their estimated useful lives of up to 3 years.
-The acquired customer relationships, current technology, intellectual property and backlog are amortized over their estimated useful lives in proportion to the economic benefits realized.
+Intangible assets that are not considered to have an indefinite useful life are amortized over their estimated useful lives of 3 years.
+The acquired customer relationships and current technology are amortized over their estimated useful lives in proportion to the economic benefits realized.
 This accounting policy results in amortization of such intangible assets in the straight-line method.

-- Inventories Inventories are stated at the lower of cost or market.
-Cost is determined using the "weighted average-cost" method.
-We write down obsolete or slow moving inventory to its market value. - Marketable securities We account for investments which we intend and are able to hold to maturity, that are classified as held-to-maturity investments as defined in ASC 320-10, "Accounting for Certain Investments in Debt and Equity Securities".
+- Inventories Inventories are stated at the lower of cost and net realizable value.
+Cost is determined using the "weighted average-cost" method. - Marketable securities We account for investments which we intend and are able to hold to maturity, that are classified as held-to-maturity investments as defined in ASC 320-10, "Accounting for Certain Investments in Debt and Equity Securities".